vtexdocs/dev-portal-content/docs/localization/dealing-with-events.md

 ---
-title: Dealing with events
+title: "Dealing with events"
-slug: dealing-with-events
+slug: "dealing-with-events"
 hidden: false
 createdAt: ""
 updatedAt: ""
-excerpt: Learn how to manage user and system-generated events in your VTEX store.
+excerpt: "Learn how to manage user and system-generated events in your VTEX store."
 ---

 Events are actions or notifications that trigger specific responses.
 They provide insights into customer behavior and allow you to create dynamic shopping experiences.